tonysebion/medallion-foundry/README.md

 # 5. Check ./output/ folder - if you see data, you're done!
 ```

-**??
-See [docs/QUICKSTART.md](docs/QUICKSTART.md) for detailed instructions with screenshots and troubleshooting.**
+**See [docs/QUICKSTART.md](docs/QUICKSTART.md) for detailed instructions with screenshots and troubleshooting.**

-### ??
-Offline Local Quick Test
+### Offline Local Quick Test

-Need proof the tooling works but donï¿½t have API credentials yet?
+Need proof the tooling works but don't have API credentials yet?
 Use the bundled sample data.

 ```bash
 # 0. (Once) prepare the sandbox data